Call for Papers

 SCOPE

-The purpose of the International Conference on Agents and Artificial Intelligence is to bring together researchers, engineers and practitioners interested in the theory and applications in the areas of Agents and Artificial Intelligence, covering both applications and current research work.
+The purpose of the International Conference on Agents and Artificial Intelligence is to bring together researchers, engineers and practitioners interested in the theory and applications in the areas of Agents and Artificial Intelligence, covering both applications and current (advanced) research work.
+The scientific goal is to stimulate them in developing new ideas for further progress.
 On one side it focuses on Agents, Multi-Agent Systems and Software Platforms, and also Distributed Problem Solving.
 On the other side it focuses on Artificial Intelligence, Knowledge Representation, Planning, Learning, Scheduling, Perception.
 Applications are in both areas.
-They are using Natural Language Processing (NLP), Legal Technologies and Quantum Computing.
+They are using Natural Language Processing (NLP), Large Language Models (LLMs), Legal Technologies and Quantum Computing.

 Papers describing original work are invited in any of the areas listed below.
 Accepted papers, presented at the conference by one of the authors, will be published in the Proceedings of ICAART with an ISBN.
 Acceptance will be based on quality, relevance and originality.
 Both full research reports and work-in-progress reports are welcome.
 There will be both oral and poster sessions.